 - Significantly reducing your CO2 emissions (by monitoring your individual greenhouse gas emissions) is imperative for the health of our oceans.

 - Some ways to reduce your impact are to consume less, eat less animal protein, use less energy at home, conserve water, and reduce your use of plastics.

 - Promote research and build our capacity to better understand the impacts of Ocean Acidification on marine ecosystems.
 Go to: https://oceanacidification.noaa.gov/ to learn more.

 - Give the ocean a break.
 If you live by an ocean or sea, monitor your coastlines for plastics and other chemical leaks.
 The less that is being added to the oceans, the more it can process the CO2 load it is receiving.

 - Support causes working to reduce ocean acidification.
-Go to: https://www.oceanfdn.org/ to learn more.
+Go to: https://oceana.org or https://www.oceanfdn.org/ to learn more.

 Action 3: Earth Angel

 - Get Involved.
-Write your local congressman to demand the EPA make the necessary GHG emissions reduction changes to combat ocean acidification.
+Write your local Congressmen (and women) to demand that the EPA make the necessary GHG emissions reduction changes to combat ocean acidification.

 - Choose to be an Ambassador for Change, and always Spread Love and Spread Light.